sith-lab/amulet/README.md

 AMuLeT is a white-box fuzz testing framework, which uses relational testing to find microarchitectural system leakage.
 We test a reference architectural simulator ([Unicorn Engine](https://www.unicorn-engine.org/)) against a theoretical microarchitectural defense, typically implemented in the microarchtectural simulator [gem5](https://www.gem5.org/).
 For any 2 test cases (program + input), if their end state is architecturally equivalent (i.e. registers, data values) but not microarchitecturally equivalent (i.e. cache state, branch predictor tables), then we can determine that this test case causes a microarchitectural leak in the defense.

-This work builds upon and is heavily inspired by [Revizor](https://dl.acm.org/doi/10.1145/3503222.3507729)
+This work builds upon and is inspired by [Revizor](https://github.com/microsoft/sca-fuzzer).

-This is an independently developed and improved fork of [SCA-Fuzzer from Microsoft](https://github.com/microsoft/sca-fuzzer).

-# Supported Defenses (by this branch):
+# Supported Defenses (so far):
+- Baseline (no defense)
+- InvisiSpec
+- CleanupSpec
-- STT (`stt`)
+- STT

-## To patch in a new defense:
-- Re-generate a packet_pb2.py with `protoc --proto_path=src --python_out=build/gen src/foo.proto src/bar/baz.proto` on that defense's `packet.proto`.
+- SpecLFB

+Please reach out if you would like to add support for your defense, we will be happy to accept a PR.

 # Getting Started

-**Note:** If you find missing or confusing explanations or a bug, don't hesitate to open an issue.

 ## Requirements & Dependencies

-1. Hardware Requirements
+* Hardware Requirements

     So far, AMuLet supports only the x86 ISA, as both the host and the simulation base.

-1. Software Requirements
+* Software Requirements
     * Docker

 ## Installation